abicky/ecsmec/README.md

 }
 ```

-### terminate-spot-fleet-request-instances
+### terminate-spot-fleet-instances

 ```
 $ ecsmec terminate-spot-fleet-instances --help
-This command terminates all the container instances safely that belong to the specified spot fleet request.
+This command terminates all the container instances safely that belong to the specified spot fleet request with state "cancelled".

 Usage:
   ecsmec terminate-spot-fleet-instances [flags]